John Hunter Nemechek

 John Hunter Nemechek (born June 11, 1997) is an American professional stock car racing driver.
-He competes full-time in the NASCAR Xfinity Series, driving the No. 20 Toyota Supra for Joe Gibbs Racing and part-time in the NASCAR Craftsman Truck Series, driving the No. 17 Toyota Tundra for TRICON Garage.
+He competes full-time in the NASCAR Cup Series, driving the No. 42 Toyota Camry XSE for Legacy Motor Club.
 He is the son of NASCAR driver Joe Nemechek and was the 2012 champion in the Allison Legacy Series.

 Early life

 Nemechek was born on June 11, 1997, Nemechek is a native of Mooresville, North Carolina; he was named after his uncle, John Nemechek, who had been killed in a racing accident earlier that year in a NASCAR Craftsman Truck Series event at Homestead-Miami Speedway.
 He was a student at the Davidson Day School in Davidson, North Carolina.
 Nemechek was born the oldest of three full siblings.
 Nemechek also has one older half-brother.

 Nemechek was the subject of a children's book on racing, Racin' Buddies, written by his father in 2001.

 Racing career

+Early career

-Nemechek began his racing career at the age of 5, competing in go-karts, quarter midget cars and in dirt bike competition.
+Nemechek began his racing career at the age of five, competing in go-karts, quarter midget cars and in dirt bike competition.
 He moved up to stock car competition in 2010, competing in the Allison Legacy Series with sponsorship from England Stove Works.

 In 2012, Nemechek moved up to late model and super late model competition, competing in the Champion Racing Association Super Series and American Speed Association Midwest Tour; he also competed in the World Series of Asphalt at New Smyrna Speedway during Speedweeks.
 Nemechek won praise from Sprint Cup Series driver Kyle Busch following a CRA Super Series race in which both drivers competed.

 In June 2012, Nemechek won the pole for the Howie Lettow Memorial 150, an ASA Midwest Tour event, at the Milwaukee Mile; he was scheduled to take a driver's education course the following week as he had just passed his fifteenth birthday.
 He finished 23rd in the event.

-After competing in the 2012 Snowball Derby, starting second and finishing tenth, Nemechek won the 2012 Allison Legacy Series championship, winning 15 of the season's 18 races.
+After competing in the 2012 Snowball Derby, starting second and finishing tenth, Nemechek won the 2012 Allison Legacy Series championship, winning fifteen of the season's eighteen races.

-In 2013, Nemechek moved to competing in the Southern Super Series as well as in selected races in the NASCAR K&N Pro Series East, starting with the UNOH Battle at the Beach at Daytona International Speedway in February.
-In late 2013, he made his debut in the Camping World Truck Series, driving the No. 22 Toyota for SWM-NEMCO Racing.
-He competed in two events, with a best finish of 16th.
+In 2013, Nemechek moved to compete in the Southern Super Series as well as selected races in the NASCAR K&N Pro Series East, starting with the UNOH Battle at the Beach at Daytona International Speedway in February.

-In January 2014, Nemechek announced he would be competing in ten Camping World Truck Series events during the 2014 season.
-After the season ended, he won the 300-lap Snowball Derby.
+In 2014, Nemechek won the 300-lap Snowball Derby.